k-basinski/wave_plotter/README.md

 ## Usage

+`python wave_plotter.py FILENAME`

 ## Dependencies

-Librosa, numpy and matplotlib are needed to run this script.
+Librosa, Numpy and Matplotlib are needed to run this script.